Step 1 — Net Business Profit

 What Is a "Reasonable Salary"?

-The IRS is well aware that S-Corp owners could theoretically set their salary to $1 and take everything as a distribution, avoiding nearly all FICA tax.
-The agency explicitly prohibits this.
-Under IRC § 3121 and related guidance, an S-Corp owner who performs services for the corporation must receive a salary that is reasonable for the work performed — comparable to what you'd pay a non-owner employee or outside contractor to do the same job.
+The IRS explicitly requires that S-Corp owner-employees receive a salary that is reasonable for the work performed — comparable to what you'd pay a non-owner employee or outside contractor to do the same job.

-What counts as "reasonable" is fact-specific.
-The IRS and courts look at factors including: your industry and the going market rate for your role, the corporation's revenues and profits, compensation paid to non-owner employees, and the time and effort you devote to the business.
-For a one-person service business (consultant, attorney, designer, developer), many tax professionals use a benchmark of 40–60% of net profit as a starting point, then adjust for market wages.
-The key is documenting your rationale and being consistent year-to-year.
-Underpaying yourself as a tactic to minimize FICA is one of the most common S-Corp audit triggers the IRS pursues.
+For a one-person service business, many tax professionals use a benchmark of 40–60% of net profit as a starting point.
+Underpaying yourself to minimize FICA is one of the most common S-Corp audit triggers the IRS pursues.

 📊